choulab/lab-website/content/handbook/setup.md

 Each experiment you perform should contain these items:

-- protocol (written in Microsoft Word or some text editor that supports tables)
+- protocol (written in a text editor that supports tables, e.g. Word)
-- raw results (e.g. images, numerical data)
+- raw data (e.g. images, numbers)
-- scripts (for analyzing the results, if needed)
+- scripts (for analyzing the data, if needed)
+- summary of results

-These items should be stored in one folder with a standardized naming convention: `your initials+experiment number-experiment date-experiment description`.
-For example, let's say Leo performed his first experiment on January 25th, 2019 on folding DNA origami, then the folder name would be `LC001-190125-origami-folding`.
-All of your experiments belonging to a project would be stored in that project's `Experiments` sub-folder.
-This sub-folder can contain experiments performed by you as well as by other researchers participating in the same project.
-This project folder will therefore live on a sharable, centralized location, such as the group's server.
+These items should be stored in the same folder with a standardized naming convention, i.e. `your initials+experiment number-experiment date-experiment description`.
+For example, let's say Leo performed his first experiment on January 25th, 2019 when he folded DNA origami, then the folder name would be `LC001-190125-origami-folding`.
+All experiments belonging to a project would be stored in that project's `Experiments` sub-folder.
+This sub-folder can contain experiments performed by you as well as by other members within the same project.
+This project folder will live on a sharable, centralized location, such as the group's server.
 More on this in later section on [organizing your research](/handbook/whatisresearch).

 ## File storage

-All materials generated from your project (including protocols, images, numerical data, scripts for analysis, presentation slides, manuscripts, ...etc.) should be kept in a centralized location so they can be accessed by current and future lab members.
+All materials generated from your project (including protocols, images, numerical data, scripts for analysis, presentation slides, manuscripts, ...etc.) should be kept in a centralized location so they can be referenced by current and future lab members.
 This location will be equipped with back up and version control.
-We are temporarily using [Dropbox](https://www.dropbox.com/h) because it is easy to use.
+We are temporarily using [Dropbox](https://www.dropbox.com/h) because it is easy.
 Leo will send you the shared link.
 This location will also contain all common lab files, such as documentation of archived projects, inventory, working manuscript files, etc.

 {{% alert note %}}
 19.08.27.
 We will migrating to a Network Attached Storage in April 2020 (NAS), when our permanent lab space is complete.